 Golf is a hugely frustrating game at times and it can often seem like you’ll never get that handicap down.

-And when you’ve also got a family and a busy job it can be difficult to find a huge amount of practice time to make those key swing changes that you’re told are vital if you want to improve.
+And when you’ve also got a family and a busy job it can be difficult to find a huge amount of practice time to make those key swing changes that you are told are vital if you want to improve.

 But there are ways you can lower your handicap and do it quickly if you stay disciplined.

-So to help we’ve put together 10 top tips on the fastest ways we’ve found you can get that handicap down using the exact same swing you’ve got just now.
+So to help we’ve put together 10 top tips on the fastest ways we have found you can get that handicap down using the exact same swing you have got just now.